Gagan499/Gagan499/README.md

 # 💫 About Me:
-Currently pursuing a Bachelor's in Engineering in Computer Science
+->  Currently pursuing a Bachelor's in Engineering in Computer Science ->  Contribute in frontend projects

 # 💻 Tech Stack: